 Build relationships.
-Get to know the reporter or influencer, customize your approach and make sure you are well versed on their beat.
-Knowing a reporter's general likes and dislikes will help to build a strong relationship with them.
+Get to know the reporter or influencer, customize your approach, and make sure you are well versed on their beat.
+Knowing reporters' general likes and dislikes will help to build a strong relationship with them.
 I love the example of a a friend who was tirelessly pitching a reporter over email.
 Hearing nothing after multiple attempts, she dug deeper into the reporter's background.
-Discovering they had a mutual love for Seinfeld she changed her subject line to, "They're real and they're spectacular" and got a reply within minutes, resulting in a feature story.
+Discovering they had a mutual love for Seinfeld, she changed her subject line to, "They're real and they're spectacular" and got a reply within minutes, resulting in a feature story.

 Craft your story.
 You have one, you may just need some help unearthing it.
 Your story will be a part of your pitch going forward so consider finding a way to tell it creatively, such as video.

 Practice makes perfect.
 It's always a good idea to pitch a friend or family member first.
 Let them react, ask questions, and provide feedback.
 This will help you finesse your pitch.

 Cheat.
 A little.
 Online systems like Crystal can help you tailor your approach.
 Plug a reporter's details into the system and receive a unique personality profile for that reporter, so you can speak or write in their natural communication style.